Nervous about taking the metro for the first time ever while traveling abroad? Relax, it’s easy, I promise.

 Every school is different, so this doesn't apply to every ILP volunteer but in some ILP locations you may take the metro to get to school or to get around your city.

 Pst: get a glimpse into what living in Ukraine is actually like here.

 In these parts of the world, even if you don't live in a city where you're using it every day, you'll probably at least go on vacation to a city where they do have it.
 The metro is probably a new thing for you, but I actually think you're pretty lucky if you get to use it.
 It's one of the easiest ways to get around.

-The Chinese Metro and the Russian Metro aren’t exactly alike but there are some similarities.
-So whether you’ll be living in China or living in Ukraine — or Russia, check out these guidelines.
+The Chinese Metro and the Russian Metro aren’t exactly alike but there are some similarities — these guidelines will help you out:

 - Know How To Buy A Ticket

 - Get An App To Help You Out!